The importance sampling technique for understanding rare events in Erd\H{o}s-R\'enyi random graphs: Abstract

 \section{Abstract}

-In dense \ER random graphs, we are interested in the events where large numbers of a given subgraphs occur.
-The mean behaviour of subgraph counts is known, and only recently were the related large deviations results discovered.
-Consequently, it is natural to ask, what is the probability of an \ER graph containing an excessively large number of a given subgraph?
-Using the large deviation principle, we study an importance sampling scheme as a method to numerically compute the small probabilities of large triangle counts occurring within \ER graphs.
+In dense \ER random graphs, we are interested in the events where large numbers of a given subgraph occur.
+The mean behavior of subgraph counts is known, and only recently were the related large deviations results discovered.
+Consequently, it is natural to ask, can one develop efficient numerical schemes to estimate the probability of an \ER graph containing an excessively large number of a fixed given subgraph?
+Using the large deviation principle we study an importance sampling scheme as a method to numerically compute the small probabilities of large triangle counts occurring within \ER graphs.
+We show that the exponential tilt suggested directly by the large deviation principle does not always yield an optimal scheme.
 The exponential tilt used in the importance sampling scheme comes from a generalized class of exponential random graphs.
-Asymptotic optimality, a measure of the efficiency of the importance sampling scheme, is achieved by the special choice of exponential random graph that is indistinguishable from the \ER graph conditioned to have many triangles.
-We show how this choice can be made for the conditioned \ER graphs both in the replica symmetric phase and also in parts of the replica breaking phase.
-Equally interestingly, we also show that the exponential tilt suggested directly by the large deviation principle does not always yield an optimal scheme.
+Asymptotic optimality, a measure of the efficiency of the importance sampling scheme, is achieved by a special choice of the parameters in the exponential random graph that makes it indistinguishable from an \ER graph conditioned to have many triangles in the large network limit.
+We show how this choice can be made for the conditioned \ER graphs both in the replica symmetric phase as well as in parts of the replica breaking phase to yield asymptotically optimal numerical schemes to estimate this rare event probability.